EEUP for Heat Pumps

-Pre-Approval Required for ALL Future Installations – All required fields marked with a red asterisk (*) on the application must be completed and required documents (AHRI, Sizing Calculator, etc.) must be submitted for pre-approval before installation prior to being considered for rebate payment.
+Pre-Approval Required for ALL Future Installations – All required fields marked with a red asterisk (*) on the rebate payment application must be completed and required documents (AHRI, Sizing Calculator, etc.) must be submitted for pre-approval before installation prior to being considered for rebate payment.

-Upon receipt of this application for pre-approval, the NWCPUD will notify the installing contractor of pre-approval acceptance and assign rebate amounts, if program funds are available.
-After installation is completed, complete ALL remaining fields on this application and submit it to our office or e-mail the application with a final, detailed invoice to firstname.lastname@example.org.
+Upon receipt of this application for pre-approval, the NWCPUD will notify the installing contractor or customer of pre-approval acceptance and will assign rebate amounts, if program funds are available.
+After installation is completed, complete ALL remaining fields on this application and submit it to our office or e-mail the application with a final, detailed invoice to email@example.com.

 Traditional EEUP rebates for the installation of ducted, high-efficiency heat pump (HEHP) systems are available for homes with: